 The Master’s program has both course-work and thesis options.
 Although the thesis option is open to students in the accelerated program, because of the short duration and compressed course load of the program, it may not be possible for students to complete a thesis by the end of fifth year.
 Given that the bulk of the graduate-level course work occurs in the fifth year, it may be necessary for accelerated students who want to write a thesis to extend their program to a sixth year.

+For the Accelerated M.S. program, only credits from courses taken after students have enrolled in the program can count towards the Master’s degree.
+Students interested in the program are encouraged to work with their advisors to plan their schedules accordingly.
 A hypothetical schedule for a student’s fourth and fifth year who is pursuing the course-work option appears in Table 1.

 Table 1: Hypothetical Schedule for Years 4 and 5 for the Course-work Option.